ianjaku/queryb_js/README.md

 // values: [1]
 ```

-As a safety procaution it is not possible to delete all data in a table using the regular methods.
+As a safety precaution it is not possible to delete all data in a table using the regular methods.
 If it is your intention to delete all data in a table, use the "all" method instead of the "get" method.

 ```js